BurntSushi/globset/GUIDE.md

   they correspond to a UTF-16 BOM, then ripgrep will transcode the contents of the file from UTF-16 to UTF-8, and then execute the search on the transcoded version of the file.
 (This incurs a performance penalty since transcoding is slower than regex searching.)
+If the file contains invalid UTF-16, then the Unicode replacement codepoint is substituted in place of invalid code units.
 * To handle other cases, ripgrep provides a `-E/--encoding` flag, which permits you to specify an encoding from the
   [Encoding Standard](https://encoding.spec.whatwg.org/#concept-encoding-get).
-  ripgrep will assume *all* files searched are the encoding specified and will perform a transcoding step just like in the UTF-16 case described above.
+  ripgrep will assume *all* files searched are the encoding specified (unless the file has a BOM) and will perform a transcoding step just like in the UTF-16 case described above.

 By default, ripgrep will not require its input be valid UTF-8.
 That is, ripgrep can and will search arbitrary bytes.
 The key here is that if you're searching